Vegan Dashi with Kombu and Dried Shiitake

 Leave a Rating!

-I hope you enjoy this Shiitake Kombu Dashi!
+I hope you enjoy this dashi recipe!
 If you try it, don’t forget to leave a rating to share your thoughts—I love hearing from you!

 dried shiitake, kombu and water in a bottle for making dashi